A fast time-stepping strategy for dynamical systems equipped with a surrogate model: Error analysis

 The new families of methods in this paper are derived as special cases of MRI-GARK and SPC-MRI-GARK.
 Interestingly, it is also possible to view MRI-GARK and SPC-MRI-GARK as special cases of the surrogate model methods.
 When

 we identically recover \cref{eq:MRI-GARK-decoupled,eq:SPC-MRI-GARK}.
 Thanks to these properties, MRI-GARK and SPC-MRI-GARK order conditions are both necessary and sufficient for the surrogate model versions.
-Interested readers can refer to \cite[Section 3.1]{Sandu_2019_MRI-GARK} and \cite[Section 2.2]{roberts2019implicit} for these order conditions, which are derived using N-tree theory \cite{Araujo1997}.
-Thus, the order of the surrogate model based integration only depends on the coefficients of the underlying MRI-GARK method.
-Assuming that $\fsur$ is sufficiently smooth and has a moderate Lipschitz constant, one can use \textit{any} surrogate model, even a very inaccurate one, without concern of order reduction.
+Interested readers can refer to \cite[Section 3.1]{Sandu_2019_MRI-GARK} and \cite[Section 2.2]{Sandu_2020_MRI-GARK_Coupled} for these order conditions, which are derived using N-tree theory \cite{Araujo1997}.
+Thus, the order of the surrogate-model-based integration only depends on the coefficients of the underlying MRI-GARK method.
+Notably, the order does not depend on the accuracy or quality of the surrogate model.

+We note that these results are based on nonstiff order condition theory which requires $\fun$ and $\fsur$ to be $p+1$ times continuously differentiable and have moderate Lipshitz constants with respect to $H$.
+In cases where these assumptions do not hold, e.g., nonsmooth surrogate models or stiff, infinite-dimensional PDEs, order reduction can occur.

-We turn now to the leading error constant $C$.
-N-Trees provide an elegant way to precisely determine its value.
-For our multirate methods, there are two partitions, so we use the set of two-trees $T_2$.
+We now discuss the leading error constant $C$ in \cref{eq:lte}.
+N-Trees provide an elegant way to quantify the terms of which it is composed.
+For our multirate methods, there are two partitions, so we use the set of two-trees $\BT_2$.
 Tree vertices are ``colored'' either fast (black circle) or slow (white circle).
-We define the set of trees in $T_2$ with all fast-colored vertices as $T_2\F$.
-Now we have that
+Let $\BT_2\F$ be the set of trees in $\BT_2$ with all vertices fast-colored (including the empty tree), and $\BT_2 \setminus \BT\F_2$ the set of trees with at least one slow-colored node.
+We have that

-where $\rho(u)$, $\sigma(u)$, $\gamma(u)$, are the order, symmetries, and density, respectively \cite{Araujo1997}.
-The elementary weight $\Phi(u)$ depends only on the method and its coefficients.
-For $u \in T\F_2$, $\Phi(u) = 1 / \gamma(u)$ by the infinitesimal step assumption, which allows us to exclude this subset of trees from the summation in \cref{eq:error_const}.
-Finally, the elementary differentials have the recursive definition
+where $\rho(\utree)$, $\sigma(\utree)$, $\gamma(\utree)$, are the order, symmetries, and density, respectively \cite{Araujo1997}.
+The elementary weight $\Phi(\utree)$ depends only on the method and its coefficients.
+For $\utree \in \BT\F_2$, $\Phi(\utree) = 1 / \gamma(\utree)$ by the infinitesimal step assumption, which allows us to exclude this subset of trees from the summation in \cref{eq:error_const}.
+Finally, the elementary differentials have the recursive, tensorial definition: